m3db/m3/docs/architecture/engine.md

 ```

 In the diagram above you can see that the data file stores compressed blocks for a given shard / block start combination.
 The index file (which is sorted by ID and thus can be binary searched or scanned) can be used to find the offset of a specific ID.

+Fileset files will be kept for every shard / block start combination that is within the retention period.
+Once the files fall out of the period defined in the configurable namespace retention period they will be deleted.

 Now that we understand the in-memory datastructures, as well as the files on disk, we can discuss how they interact to create a database where only a portion of the data exists in memory at any given time.